 Single Dental Implant Plano, TX

-If you are missing a single tooth, we highly recommend filling in the gap when possible.
-Even just one missing tooth can cause oral health issues that may eventually require even more restorative treatments.
-The cost will add up quickly if you do nothing about your missing tooth.
-When a tooth goes missing, it can cause the other teeth to shift, gum disease and it will contribute to bone loss as well.
+We highly recommend filling in the gap if you are missing a single tooth when possible.
+Even one missing tooth can cause oral health issues requiring even more restorative treatments.
+The cost will increase quickly if you do nothing about your missing tooth.
+When a tooth goes missing, it can cause the other teeth to shift, causing gum disease and contributing to bone loss.

-Not only that, your smile will be compromised causing embarrassment and a dip in your self-esteem.
-We offer implant-supported dental crowns for patients missing a single lost tooth.
+Not only that, but it compromises your smile, causing embarrassment and a dip in your self-esteem.
+We offer implant-supported dental crowns for patients missing a single tooth.

 single dental implant for a missing tooth in plano, texas